puntorigen/async-promptic/README.md

     print(recommendation)
     # Processing recommendation for Paris
     # Processed recommendation: Paris is currently sunny with temperatures of 75°F...

+    # Simple example without _result parameter
+    summary = await assistant.summarize("Async-Promptic is a fork of Promptic that adds full async support for LLM development.
+It supports class methods, structured outputs, and function calling.") print(summary)
+    # A concise one-sentence summary of the text about Async-Promptic and its features.

 ```

 The `_result` parameter in class methods is optional and allows post-processing of the LLM's response.
 When present, it receives the LLM's output for further processing.
 This enables you to: